The first BART to OAK vehicle has begun testing!

 Preliminary System Operations Parameters

-Specifically, the OAC project has the following objectives:
+Specifically, the BART to OAK project has the following objectives:

 - Provide reliable scheduled service between BART and OAK.